grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Manage/06 Audit Trail.md

 You can scan the audit trail for abnormalities and even check whether the IP addresses correlate to what you have registered for your users.

+## Viewing Results
+- To view results within a specified time frame, use the **period** filter (highlighted in green).
+- To change how results are sorted, use the columns (highlighted in orange).

 ![Table results](images/Audit-Trail/audit-example.png)

 | Column                        | Description                                   |